katharostech/katharos-license/README.md

 # The Katharos License

-> As soon as we can, we will be starting a third draft of the license.
+> **ℹ️ Note:** As soon as we can, we will be starting a third draft of the license.
 This will include:
 >
 > - An updated preamble making its separation from the terms of the license clear
 > - An attempt to clarify the sexual and violence terms